-When he demanded that she tell him what he’d done wrong, for example, she’d say, “Nothing, forget it” when she actually meant “You better figure out what you did wrong”.
+When he asked her what he’d done wrong, for example, she’d say, “Nothing, forget it” when she actually meant “You better figure out what you did wrong”.
 When she was upset she’d say “I’m okay” but actually meant “I’m not okay with that”.

 The result was confusion and frustration on the part of the husband.
-He used to scan and scan his mind for any awry event of the recent past but couldn’t usually find anything and when he did find something, it took him ages.
+He used to scan his mind for any awry event in the recent past but usually found nothing.
+When he did find something, it took him ages to do so.

-Like many other personality traits, the roots of passive-aggressive behaviour can be traced back to one’s childhood experiences.
+Like many other personality traits, the roots of passive-aggressive behavior can be traced back to one’s childhood experiences.

-So let’s rewind and take a look at Jane’s earliest life experiences…
+So let’s rewind and look at Jane’s earliest life experiences…

 When Jane was 3 and her sister was born, things began to change.
 Her parents now had to divide their resources between the two kids.

 Jane, after being on the receiving end of continuous love and support from her parents for three years, saw this as ‘unfair’, unconsciously of course.